 01 – Scarface

 The 1980’s were a fabulous time for big movie stars and Al Pacino was one that made his mark to stand alongside Cruise, De Niro et al. He had already come to fame with films such as Serpico and The Godfather, but this was the one to really propel him into the stratosphere.
-Directed by 80’s royalty Brian De Palma, it was a hugely entertaining and stylised gangster epic.
+Directed by 80’s royalty Brian De Palma, it was a hugely entertaining and stylized gangster epic.

 Pacino’s performance was a masterclass of animal aggression and he lit the screen up with his portrayal of drugs kingpin, Tony Montana.
-It follows him from humble Cuban immigrant to drugs lord and all the violence that unfurls along the way.
+It follows him from humble Cuban immigrant to drug lord and all the violence that unfurls along the way.
 Easily the best film made in the decade, it is a real one to watch.

 As we can see, the 80’s was a great time to be a film fan.
 From action to sci-fi and beyond, there was a varied choice for all to enjoy.
 As time moved into the 1990’s, the splendour and sheer energy of the 80’s got lost somewhat.
 That makes the films shown here even more special.